 Many job hunters treat the interviewers to dull recitals of their background, or their educational qualifications, etc. Such answers are big interview bloopers.

-One of the best tips for interviews is to have a constant willingness to look at things from the other person's point of view.
-Demonstrate how you can create value for them.
+Before, during and after the interview, be ever willing to look at things from the other person’s point of view.
+Then you will be able to demonstrate how you can create value for them.

-These five deadly interview bloopers every day by job seekers all over.
+Candidates make these six deadly interview bloopers every day.
 Avoid them and have a successful job hunt!